 Office employees in the New Orleans area will be the primary target groups for Eat Out.
-As office employees are continuously working and need sustenance that is healthy and near, therefore, they will act as the main customers of our food trucks.
+As office employees are continuously working, they need sustenance that is healthy and near, therefore, they will act as the main customers of our food trucks.

 Business Plan for Investors

-Parents are often tired of constantly taking care of kids and working full-time and therefore, they sometimes need a good healthy food choice to feed not only their kids but for themselves.
+Parents are often tired of constantly taking care of kids and working full-time.
+Therefore, they sometimes need a good healthy food choice to feed not only their kids but also themselves.
 Henry decided to target this group of customers through a specific sales strategy.